 5. Water during the cooler time of the day

-When is the best time of the day to water your vegetable garden?
+When is the best time of the day to water the vegetable garden?
 The best time is when you have time to do it.
-However, less water will evaporate if you water during the cooler times of the day.
+However, less water will evaporate if we water during the cooler times of the day.

 It does not really matter if you water early in the morning, or at night.
 We usually water the garden if needed in the evening, and the greenhouse in the morning.
 Outside the garden stays moist longer if we watered at night since wind and sunshine dry it out quickly.
-In the greenhouse night, watering can lead to too much moisture.
+In the greenhouse night watering can lead to too much moisture build-up.

-If midday is the only time you have to water the garden, be especially careful to use stagnant water, that is not cold and water the soil, not leaves.
+If midday is the only time you can water the garden, be especially careful to use stagnant water, that is not cold and water the soil, not leaves.
 As we already mentioned leaves can burn.
+In this case, mulching is especially beneficial.

 6. Mulch